ozlatior/assert-one/README.md

 Where the arguments are:

--   \`value\`: any type, the value to be checked
+-   `value`: any type, the value to be checked
--   \`reference\`: any type, value to be compared with or an array of values
+-   `reference`: any type, value to be compared with or an array of values
--   \`errorClass\`: class, optional, if this is set thrown errors will be instances of this class instead of the default [Error]{.title-ref} class
+-   `errorClass`: class, optional, if this is set thrown errors will be instances of this class instead of the default `Error` class
--   \`varName\`: string, optional, variable name - if this is set, the variable name will be included in the error message, otherwise the name \"argument\" will be used instead
+-   `varName`: string, optional, variable name - if this is set, the variable name will be included in the error message, otherwise the name "argument" will be used instead
--   \`funName\`: string, optional, function name - if this is set, the function name will be included in the error message, defaults to [undefined]{.title-ref} which is not displayed in the default error messages
+-   `funName`: string, optional, function name - if this is set, the function name will be included in the error message, defaults to `undefined`, which is not displayed in the default error messages

 Example: